INAETICS/bare-metal-installation/README.md

 ### Generating the SSL keys

 The baremetal demonstrator uses several SSL certificates to secure Kubernetes.
 For this we use the gen_certs.sh script found in the ${BAREMETAL_INSTALL}/ssl directory.
 Running this script generates several keypairs in ${BAREMETAL_INSTALL}/ssl/out.
 Each of these keypairs are properly signed by another generated keypair that acts as certificate authority.
-After the generation is complete, the installation scripts will use the correct files automatically (it uses symbolic links to include the correct file).
+After the generation is complete, the installation scripts will use the correct files automatically (they are copied to the needed locations later on).

 ### Preparing a bootable USB disk

 The Intel NUCs are UEFI based machines, which allows us to use a nice trick to boot any ISO image, such as CoreOS, without the need to burn that image to disk (as you normally would to when creating a bootable CD or USB drive).
 This allows us to use the USB drive to carry our INAETICS installation files as well.
 Creating such a "multi-boot" USB drive is nicely documented on [this page](http://ubuntuforums.org/showthread.php?t=2276498).

-Assuming you've created a correctly functioning bootable USB drive, you can download the latest CoreOS production disk image that we will install on the NUCs.
-This is done by running the ${BAREMETAL_INSTALL}/download.sh script.
-This will download and verify the correct CoreOS image (TODO verify that this script still has the correct PGP key!).
+Finally you need to edit `/boot/grub/grub.cfg`, replace the content with

+    menuentry 'CoreOS' {
+	    set isofile="/coreos_production_iso_image.iso"
+	    loopback loop $isofile
+	    linux (loop)/coreos/vmlinuz ro noswap console=tty0 console=ttyS0 coreos.autologin=tty1 coreos.autologin=ttyS0 --
+	    initrd (loop)/coreos/cpio.gz
+    }

+### Downloading needed binaries, docker images and CoreOS images
+For running the INAETICS demonstrator, several INAETICS and 3rd party binaries and Docker images are needed.
+Run the `${BAREMETAL_INSTALL}/initial-download.sh` script to do this.
+It also downloads and verifies the CoreOS image which will be used for booting the USB stick and installing the NUCs.

-Now we can copy the files from ${BAREMETAL_INSTALL} to the bootable USB drive using the ${BAREMETAL_INSTALL}/copy_all.sh.
+Now we can copy the files from ${BAREMETAL_INSTALL} to the bootable USB drive using the `${BAREMETAL_INSTALL}/copy_all.sh`.
 This script needs a single argument which should be the path to your mounted USB drive.
 For example:

     $ ./copy_all.sh /Volumes/GRUB2EFI